mafzaal/AIE6-DeployPythonicRAG/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
-Why not just store everything in a global variable?
+Why not just store everything in a global variable? **Answer:** User Session is necessary because Chainlit is a web application that handles multiple concurrent users.
+Each user needs their own isolated chain and vector database.
+In Python, using global variables would cause all users to share the same state, leading to data leakage between sessions and race conditions.
+User Session provides proper isolation for each user's data and processing pipeline.

 ### On Message